fractal-platform/fractal/docs/guides/how_to_guide.rst

 .. code-block:: bash

-    // /path/to/fractal-bin is the path you decompress fractal-bin.ubuntu.v0.1.0.tar.gz
+    // assume /path/to/fractal-bin is the path you decompress fractal-bin.ubuntu.v0.1.0.tar.gz
     $ export LD_LIBRARY_PATH=/path/to/fractal-bin
     $ export PATH=$PATH:/path/to/fractal-bin

-4. make directories to store keys and chaindata
+4. create directories to store keys and chaindata

 .. code-block:: bash

-    //make two directories because we want to transfer balance from A to B , you may want to create more directories as your pleasure.
+    //make at least two directories since we want to transfer balance from A to B.
     $ mkdir data1
     $ mkdir data2

-5. generate account , password after ``--pass`` of ``data1/keys`` and ``data2/keys`` should be the same
+5. generate account, password follows ``--pass`` of ``data1/keys`` and ``data2/keys`` should be identical

 .. code-block:: bash